-On this track we have discussed using intimacy to foster intimacy.
-After initializing the Overcoming Limitations on Intimacy as on the last track, the next three steps are to identify a chronic complaint, isolated the desire, and compose a list of target activities on which to request action.
+In this section, we have discussed using intimacy to foster intimacy.
+After initializing the Overcoming Limitations on Intimacy as in the last section, the next three steps are to identify a chronic complaint, isolated the desire, and compose a list of target activities on which to request action.

 Others who bought this Couples Course